Do You Like Playing Video Games w/ Karma & Morality Systems?

 It’s much harder to find games where you play a straight-up villain

 With no redeeming qualities (at least story-oriented games—playable bad guys are common in multiplayer modes).
 Any (mainstream) game with Nazis is going to be a game where you’re a good guy fighting bad guys – I wouldn’t hold my breath waiting for a game that puts you in a uniform with a swastika on it, unless you’re undercover.
-Even James Earl Cash in Manhunt, notoriously close to being a love letter to murder, the protagonist has been placed in a situation where he must kill or The Last of Us - A New Kind of Protagonistbe killed, lending him some justification and making him not totally unsympathetic.
+Even James Earl Cash in Manhunt, notoriously close to being a love letter to murder, the protagonist has been placed in a situation where he must kill or Shadow of the Colossusbe killed, lending him some justification and making him not totally unsympathetic.

 Finally, in another post I discuss games like The Last of Us, Shadow of the Colossus, and Enslaved: Odyssey to the West in which you play as characters who you realize may not always be doing moral things or even have moral motivations (the disturbing shooter Spec Ops: The Line also belongs on that list).
 These are a different kind of anti-hero, characters troubling not only in their methods but also in their goals, even though you may find yourselves rooting for (and, as a player, helping) them fairly frequently.